Welcome to today's edition of the Rush 24-7 podcast.

 Right as this program starts, here comes the economic team to stand behind Obama.

-Let's who we have there.
+Let's see what we have there.

 Did you know that?